hashicorp-education/vale-education-poc/README.md

 Please note that previous versions of this doc and the configuration only worked with Vale 2.x.
 The latest version (as of 5/1) is now 3.11.2.
 The configuration and steps to set up Vale now assume you are using Vale 3.11.2 or later (later versions could also introduce breaking changes).

+If you are just getting started with Vale, this repository provides a minimal example configuration.
+A more complete Vale configuration, following the unified style guide can be found [here](https://github.com/hashicorp-education/vale).

 **New in Vale 3.x**

 Unlike Vale version 2.x, the Vale configuration file `vale.ini` MUST be named `.vale.ini` - previous versions were flexible.